Berberidaceae (family name)

 Flowering time: January, February, March, April, May.

-Growing information:EVERGREEN SHRUB widely planted in the British Isles on account of its ability to withstand shade and tolerance of a very wide range of soils, though prefers moist but well-drained, humus-rich soil in semi-shade,, not full shade, preferring edges of woodland, and dapple-shade beneath trees, and will tolerate sun for part of the day.
-This has become naturalised in some counties on account of its popularity for winter-flowering, shade adaptation and edibility.
+Growing information:EVERGREEN SHRUB widely planted in the British Isles on account of its ability to withstand shade and tolerance of a very wide range of soils, though prefers moist but well-drained, humus-rich soil in semi-shade, preferring edges of woodland, and dapple-shade beneath trees and will tolerate sun for part of the day.
+It is also said to be drought-tolerant though perhaps would not grow as lush in very dry areas.
+This has become naturalised in some countries on account of its popularity for winter-flowering, shade adaptation and edibility.
 Grows to 1.5-2m (3’3”-6ft)high by 1.5m (5ft)wide in 10 years.
 Its grape-like fruit which can be eaten raw or used to make jelly, accounts for its common name from where it originated in North America.
 Generally pest-free, though can succumb to powdery mildew and rust if left somewhere too dry and or sunny.
 Was traditionally used by native tribes medicinally, to treat loss of appetite and digestive weakness.
 The fruit which has the appearance and taste of blackcurrants, ripen in late summer.